 Edelweiss has none of that feedback pressure AND I AM SO GRATEFUL.
 When I was still active on Netgalley, I kept worrying about which arm to sell or which sacrificial ritual to conduct just to have a decent feedback ratio.
 In case you’re not aware of how Netgalley works, it actually has this ratio that keeps track of the books you’ve reviewed vs. the books you’ve been approved for.
 Low feedback ratio = low chances of approval from publishers.

 I understand the importance of a feedback ratio but I already receive a lot of pressure from school.
 I don’t need more from Netgalley thank you very much.

-Note: Publishers could still be monitoring your reviews (or lack thereof) so it’s still better to post your reviews on Edelweiss once you’re done reading your ARC!
+Note: It has come to my attention that publishers could still be monitoring your reviews (or lack thereof) so it’s still better to post your reviews on Edelweiss once you’re done reading your ARC!

 • You actually get to request books on Edelweiss and not just wish for it